General Education Core Curriculum

 2. Interpret interconnections among and difference between social institutions, groups, or individuals.

-- Matters related to objectives, goals, requirements, and general education are the responsibility of the University Council Curriculum Committee.
-Council consideration of these matters should follow consideration and recommendation by the Committee.
+- Matters related to objectives, goals, requirements, and general education are the responsibility of the University Curriculum Committee.
+Consideration of these matters should follow consideration and recommendation by the Committee.

-- Courses recommended by the Committee for the inclusion in the general education curriculum of the University shall be forwarded through the Provost for approval by the University System of Georgia Council on General Education.
+- Courses approved by the University Curriculum Committee for the inclusion in the general education curriculum of the University shall be forwarded through the Senior Vice President for Academic Affairs and Provost for approval by the University System of Georgia Council on General Education.
 Courses approved for inclusion in the general education curriculum will be reviewed by the University Curriculum Committee on a regular basis to ascertain their continued relevance to the general education outcomes.